 A Broad Range of Amateur Radio Interests and Experience

-Fred Kemmerer, AB1OC was first licensed in 2010, when he earned his Extra Class license.
-Fred has been very active in the Amateur Radio Service since becoming licensed and he has engaged in a wide variety of Amateur Radio activities.
+Fred Kemmerer, AB1OC, was first licensed in 2010 when he earned his Extra Class license.
+Fred has been very active in the Amateur Radio Service since becoming licensed, and he has engaged in various Amateur Radio activities.

 Fred, AB1OC enjoys building Amateur Radio stations.
 He has built a multi-operator HF Station (photos and more information on QRZ.com) and is active on all of the HF bands from 160m through 10m.
 He enjoys all modes of operation – SSB, CW, and Digital.

 He enjoys DX’ing, Rag Chewing, Contesting, and Special Event operations on the HF bands.
-He is the 13 Colonies Special Event State Manager for K2K New Hampshire and has been recognized as a top SSB operator in the 13 Colonies Special Event multiple times.
+He has served in the past as the 13 Colonies Special Event State Manager for K2K New Hampshire and has been recognized as a top SSB operator in the 13 Colonies Special Event multiple times.

 He is also active from his Mobile HF Station.
 He has activated parks and other locations using his mobile HF station and enjoys making DX contacts when he is on the road.